mirage/mrmime/README.md

 not expect an industrial quality - I mean, not yet.
 So play with it, and enjoy your hacking!

+`mrmime` has received funding from the Next Generation Internet Initiative (NGI) within the framework of the DAPSI Project.

 [rfc822]: https://tools.ietf.org/html/rfc822
 [rfc2822]: https://tools.ietf.org/html/rfc2822
 [rfc5321]: https://tools.ietf.org/html/rfc5321